Three master’s degree programs are available for prospective graduate students.

 - Financial Aid – Eligible for generous financial support, including full scholarships

-All programs are fully accredited by the North Carolina Department of Public Instruction (NCDPI) and by the National Council for Accreditation of Teacher Education (NCATE).
+All programs are fully accredited by the North Carolina Department of Public Instruction (NCDPI) and by the Council for the Accreditation of Educator Preparation (CAEP).

 For more information about Graduate Teacher Education